 9. Sell Your Hair

 Sales for generous lengths of tresses reportedly can net you several hundred to over a thousand dollars.
-WiseBread explains how to sell your hair and includes sites where you can list and market hair.
+NPR's Marketplace explains how one woman sold her hair and includes sites where you can list and market hair.

 10. Deliver Phone Books